 “A work of art that touches the truth of being human”

-Due to limited capacity please be aware that there may be significant waiting times and admission is on a first-come, first-served basis.
+Due to limited capacity, please be aware that there may be wait times

 About Christian Marclay